Dynamic Therapy for Conscious Living

 Logical solutions cannot always solve psychological problems

-When life is simpler, it’s easier to be the person we truly want to be… But as problems or pain begin to overwhelm us, our mind’s “over-protective, over-analytical, problem-solving” nature logically—sorry, “instinctually” drives us to avoid and eliminate painful thoughts and feelings.
-Our mind urges us to do whatever it takes to “feel better”—even at the expense of our personal values and goals.
-However, this natural response to self-regulate is not the issue: it’s crucial to understand why it’s being used and how it affects us and the situation.
-Solely focusing on immediate, short-term comfort and relief can push us deeper into cycles of avoidance where “not feeling bad” becomes more important than what truly matters.
-Over time, no amount of self-care, screen time, shopping, or positive vibes seems to actually help us adapt in a meaningful way.
+When life is simpler, it’s easier to be the person we truly want to be… But as our pain and problems begin to overwhelm us, our mind’s “over-protective, over-analytical, problem-solving” nature logically sorry, “instinctually” drives us to avoid and eliminate painful thoughts and feelings, urging us to do whatever it takes to “feel better” or “not feel bad.”
+While this isn’t always bad, over time, it often stops working in the long run.
+Over time, the way we deal with our emotional challenges starts to pull us away from our personal values and goals.
+Over time, no amount of self-care, positivity, or screen time seems to actually help.
 Rather than living a life, we are stuck surviving.

 Meet Stanly

-I believe therapy needs to go beyond “coping/venting” and focusing on simply “feeling better”… The process of therapy can guide us to become more aware and open, to think more clearly and act more effectively in life (especially when we are going through a difficult time).
-My aim is to help others recognize their unhelpful mental/physical habits and reinvest their energy into what’s actually essential and important.
-This requires us to work through (not “around”) things we have been avoiding, to grieve and let go of old (but now unhelpful) coping/control strategies.
+I believe therapy needs to go beyond talking, venting, and coping… The process of therapy has the potential to guide us in becoming more aware, intentional, and flexible—giving us more choice in how we act in response to our thoughts and feelings.
+My aim is to help people not let their thoughts and feelings get in their way so much so they can redirect their energy into doing what matters.
+This requires us to work through (not “around”) things we have been avoiding: letting go of old [but now ineffective] coping/control strategies, thinking patterns, and belief systems.
 I hope we can actively collaborate on cultivating fuller, meaningful lives so that you can spend less time in therapy and more time living.

 I see individual therapy like relationship counseling: